 First Car to Learn to Drive a Stick Shift

 At the age of 14 my dad taught me how to drive a stick shift.
 He worked for BBDO, Dodge advertising, at the time.
 But he was always bringing home different cars borrowed from Chrysler test fleet.
-I’m sure they appreciated their 1984 Audi GT coupe coming back with half the clutch gone.
+I’m sure they appreciated their 1984 Audi GT coupe coming back with a little less clutch.

 First Car – 1974 BMW 2002